 Using WCAG Validators Before Remediation

-A WCAG validator is an automated web accessibility checker that lets you know whether your website meets these standards even if you don’t have technical expertise.
+A WCAG validator is an automated web accessibility checker that lets you know whether your website meets accessibility standards even if you don’t have technical expertise.
 All you do is input the URL of the website you want to check.

 508 Compliance Testing Tools

 Very often, they don’t take mobile device performance into account.
-As a consequence, a website that is approved as accessible by a WCAG validator may not actually be accessible at all when viewed on a mobile device.
+As a consequence, a website that is approved as accessible by a WCAG validator may not be accessible at all when viewed on a mobile device.
 Barriers can suddenly crop up in a mobile environment, like picture details appearing so tiny that a person with a disability can’t click on them.
 MobiReady is an example validator that tests mobile readiness.²

 What’s Your Best Option for Web Accessibility Remediation?

 Although some of the automated accessibility testers and WCAG validators may include suggested fixes in their reports, they won’t repair your website for you.
 If you don’t have web-building expertise as well as extensive, up-to-date knowledge about accessibility barriers, those solutions won’t be much help to you.
-Same goes for online resources, such as government websites, that may list a few basic suggestions1 for ensuring your website does not contain barriers.
+Same goes for online resources, such as government websites, that may list a few basic suggestions for finding barriers.³

-Even if you’re able to figure out how to follow these suggestions, that doesn’t guarantee there aren’t other accessibility problems somewhere on your site that aren’t addressed in the basic list.
+Even if you’re able to figure out how to follow these suggestions, that doesn’t guarantee there aren’t other accessibility problems somewhere on your site not addressed in the basic list.
 The most accurate, thorough and reliable web accessibility remediation and reports will come from human beings who make it their livelihood to know accessibility.

 Following this evaluation, they will recommend tried-and-true WCAG 2.0 accessibility remediation solutions to ensure that your website is welcoming to all.
-You’ll be able to proudly tell your colleagues, clients and customers that your website meets WCAG standards and is 508-compliant, something you couldn’t do with only a WCAG validator.
+You’ll be able to proudly tell your colleagues, clients, and customers that your accessible website meets WCAG standards and is 508-compliant, something you couldn’t do with only a WCAG validator.

 An Innovative Web Accessibility Remediation Solution